-- 1. As the lubricant film reduces, the sound level will increase.
-A rise of about 8 dB over baseline accompanied by a uniform rushing sound will indicate lack of lubrication. - 2.
+- 1. As the lubricant film reduces, the sound level will increase accompanied by a uniform rushing sound will indicate lack of lubrication. - 2.
 When lubricating, add just enough to return the reading to base line. - 3.
 Use caution.
 Some lubricants will need time to run to uniformly cover the bearing surfaces.
 Lubricate a little at a time.

 DO NOT OVER-LUBRICATE

-Version 1 Over-Lubrication
+Over-Lubrication:

 One of the most common causes of bearing failure is over-lubrication.
 The excess stress of lubricant often breaks bearing seals or causes a build-up of heat which can create stress and deformity.

 To avoid over-lubrication: